Remove Punctuation

 Very.
 OCR engines frequently misrecognize characters as punctuation.
 Stripping all punctuation eliminates these artifacts.

-Does it affect readability?
+Does this really affect readability?

 Yes — sentence boundaries disappear.
 This tool is for preprocessing, not producing human-readable output.